As a singer you often hear terms like head voice, chest voice, and mixed voice and falsetto thrown around.

 In fact, when things are working well you won’t even be thinking about singing in mixed voice or head voice.
 It will just happen automatically.

-So I hope this tutorial has helped you develop and improve your head voice!
+So I hope this tutorial has helped you develop a strong head voice!

 A few weeks practicing with these singing tips and you’ll have a brand new voice!